NHLBI/lit_python_toobox/README.md

 ---
 ## Notice

 This is the pre-release version.
 The code is currently dirty, but in a working state.
 Thank you for your patience.
-A clean version will be submitted with publication of the paper.
+A clean version will be submitted very shortly.

 Todo:
 1. Provide a sample 4D dataset (currently pending, will be uploaded soon)